joakimsigvald/XspecT/README.md

 }
 ```

-Auto-generated test data, mocked dependencies, and interaction verification — without manual setup or constructor wiring.
+The example above highlights how XspecT reduces boilerplate by handling test data, dependency mocking, and interaction verification declaratively.

-Based on first-hand experience, teams adopting XspecT often need around *one third* of the test code
-for the same coverage compared to xUnit + Moq, while improving readability and consistency.
+In real-world usage, this typically leads to substantially smaller tests compared to xUnit + Moq, while maintaining coverage and improving readability.

 ## Introduction